Prix Pictet is a global prize that aims to highlight sustainability and environmental issues through photography.

 Founded by the Pictet Group in 2008, the Prix Pictet prize is awarded to the photographer who has produced a series of work that is both artistically outstanding and presents a compelling narrative related to the theme of the award.

-Photographers are nominated by a group of leading experts – critics, curators, journalists and gallerists – who each propose between two and five photographers for consideration by an independent jury.
+Photographers are nominated by a group of leading experts – critics, curators, journalists and gallerists – who each propose photographers for consideration by an independent jury.
 Each cycle of the Prix Pictet tours the world, bringing the work of the shortlisted photographers before a wide international audience.

-Twelve photographers are shortlisted for the prize and the winner has their work exhibited in the V&A's Porter Gallery.
+Twelve photographers are shortlisted for the prize and have their work exhibited in the V&A's Porter Gallery.

 Perhaps in our ability to carry on in adversity lies hope for us all.
 Hope that, despite the catastrophic damage that we have visited upon the natural world and upon the lives our most vulnerable citizens, it is not too late to reverse the damage that we have done.

 You can explore the 'Hope' exhibition online on the Prix Pictet website.

 Prix Pictet Space, 2017

 The theme for the 2017 cycle was 'Space'.
 Of the twelve photographers shortlisted, Richard Mosse was announced as the winner of the prize for his series Heat Maps.